Print

 • 1 teaspoon garlic powder

-• 5 cups beef broth (or water), more as needed
+• 5 cups beef broth (or water, or a combination)

 • 1 pound elbow pasta